sudoflux/bootstrap/README.md

 ### Handling Merge Conflicts

-If you see a merge conflict when running the script, it means two machines updated the hosts file at the same time.
+The script now uses a two-phase sync process that should prevent most merge conflicts.
+If you still encounter a conflict, it means multiple machines made changes simultaneously.
 To resolve:

 1. Edit the conflicted file (usually `~/dotfiles/ssh_hosts/hosts`)
 2. Keep all host entries from both sides of the conflict